bravo07/HF-Desktop-Tool/README.md

 # HF Desktop Tool
-### Current version : v1.1
+### Current version : v1.2

 ## Features
 * Shows your avatar, and usergroup.
 * Changes your username color to your group (Even for you Omni, even though you won't use this <3)
-* Shows Reputation, Post count, and PM count.
+* Shows Reputation, Post count, and Account age(in days).
 * Notifies you when you get positive rep or when you recieve a new pm.
 * Save APIKey for easy login.
 (Locally ofc.)
+* Will display a message if you have unread PMs.
+* Notifications will tell you have many unread PMs you have.

 ## Screenshots :
 ##### Login form :